-Retention rate is one of the most important mobile app marketing metrics as it tells you how many customers you manage to keep.
+Retention rate is one of the most important mobile marketing metrics for an app, as it tells you how many customers you manage to keep.
 It refers to the number of users who return to your app within a certain timeframe.

 The retention rate can be measured monthly or yearly, depending on your strategy.